What is a cookie banner?

 noyb and CSL of WU Vienna publish the specification and a prototype.

-In the meantime, Noyb has also made a proposal on how to make a large number of banner queries obsolete.
+In the meantime Noyb has also made a proposal how to make a lot of banner queries obsolete.
 With the help of a technical specification and a browser extension they want to show that cookie banners are not needed.

-I.e. even in the event that this eventually prevails, the banners will be invisible at most more often, but still be present.
-Simply because they take care of the playout of cookies and scripts and comply with the mandatory documentation obligation and there may be visitors who do not send the signal.
+I.e. even in the event that this will eventually prevail, the banners will at most more often invisible, but still be present.
+Simply because they take care of the playout of the cookies and scripts and comply with the mandatory documentation obligation and there may be visitors who do not send the signal.

-In order to make your website DSGVO compliant, we think you need a cookie banner in any case.
+In order to make your website compliant with the GDPR, we believe that you definitely need a cookie banner.

-The DSGVO / Basic Data Protection Regulation and, more recently, the current TTDSG clearly stipulate that cookies may only be set with the consent of the visitor.
+The DSGVO / Data Protection Regulation and recently also the current TDDDG clearly stipulate that cookies may only be set with the consent of the visitor.

 DSGVO compliant - this is how a cookie banner must be structured: